MobileX-CU/VeriLight/README.md

 Before starting, download the videos/reference output [here](https://drive.google.com/file/d/1YfkcEZ0WHKrBfaAkWabI15o2LLmZAYUo/view?usp=sharing) and place the contents in the ```data``` directory.

-All the cells have been pre-executed to show the expected output.
-You can re-run the code cells to reproduce it.

 ## Copyright
 © 2025 The Trustees of Columbia University in the City of New York.
 This work may be reproduced, distributed, and otherwise exploited for academic non-commercial purposes only.
 To obtain a license to use this work for commercial purposes, please contact Columbia Technology Ventures at techventures@columbia.edu.